hfg-gmuend/openmoji/CONTRIBUTING.md

 ## 🐞 Fix a Bug
 If it's not on the issues list, add it.
 If it's already on the [issues](https://github.com/hfg-gmuend/openmoji/issues) list, assign it to yourself or comment on the issue indicating you're working on it.
 Go ahead and fix it and submit a PR.

-## 👩‍🎨👨‍🎨 How to Submit a Pull Request
-[Fork](https://help.github.com/articles/fork-a-repo/) the OpenMoji repository and create a ["PR" pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) from your fork.
-(Here is also a [friendly video tutorial on "PR" pull requests](https://www.youtube.com/watch?v=_NrSWLQsDL4) by Daniel Shifmann / The Coding Train)

 ## 👩‍💻👨‍💻 Developer Setup